 Mahe is the largest island in Seychelles.
 It hosts Seychelles’ capital city, Victoria, as well as its international airport, making it the gateway to the archipelago.
 With more than 68 miles of coastline, it is home to many snorkeling spots, mainly found on its leeward coast (west coast).

 There’s no shore snorkeling in Victoria, but the city is the starting point for boat trips to St Anne Marine Park.
 Located just off the capital, it features healthy coral reefs and seagrass beds, as well as an abundance of manta rays from April to December.

 If most visitors choose to visit St Anne on day trips, it is also possible to stay on 3 of the 6 islands of the Marine Park: at Club Med Seychelles on St Anne, at Cerf Island Resort on Cerf Island, and at JA Enchanted Island Resort on Round Island.

-If you are looking for a shore access location near Victoria, then Beau Vallon Beach, on the opposite side of the island, is the closest option (10 minutes drive) but it has just decent snorkeling.
+If you are looking for a shore access location near Victoria, then Beau Vallon Beach, on the opposite side of the island, is the closest option (10 minutes drive).
+The site is not spectacular, but does have decent snorkeling.